Full Hearts & Empty Rooms

 Full Hearts & Empty Rooms is the second extended play by Australian recording artist Emma Louise, released independently through Louise's Bandcamp on 31 March 2011.

 The EP was later released independently on compact disc on 15 April 2011, with distribution handled by MGM Records.

-Full Hearts & Empty Rooms achieved minor critical and commercial success, debuting and peaking at number 93 on the ARIA Albums Chart and attaining a gold certification, and receiving the award for Best Independent Single/EP at the 2011 AIR Awards.
+Full Hearts & Empty Rooms achieved minor critical and commercial success, debuting and peaking at number 93 on the ARIA Albums Chart and attaining a platinum certification, and receiving the award for Best Independent Single/EP at the 2011 AIR Awards.

 Recording

 Full Hearts & Empty Rooms was recorded with Mark Myers, who produced and engineered the EP, whilst Matt Redlich mastered the tracks.

 Critical reception

 Kat Mahina from The AU Review said: "Full Hearts & Empty Rooms is a striking debut from a talented artist who is bound to make waves around the nation this year with her pretty, uncomplicated pop.
 Emma Louise wears her heart firmly on her sleeve.
 Now would be a good time to jump on board her band wagon."